Docker Deployment — Vulpine-Box

 cd VulpineOS

-# The Dockerfile expects dist/camoufox-linux/ to exist.
+# The Dockerfile expects dist/vulpine-linux/ to exist.

 # Set an access key for the served runtime.